John Rocha became Ozark Catholic Academy’s founding Head of School in August 2016.

 While serving as a teacher, school founder and educational leader, John played a prominent role in the wider Catholic educational community in Houston.
 John served on the Diocesan Education Think Tank, the Archdiocesan Pastoral Council, the Marketing Committee and the Committee for Minority Recruitment at University of St. Thomas, and on the School Board for St. Theresa Catholic School.

-John attended the University of Dallas where he received and B.A. in political philosophy.
+John attended the University of Dallas where he received a B.A. in political philosophy.
 Shortly after beginning his teaching career and having his first child, John began graduate studies in Catholic liberal arts at the University of St. Thomas in Houston where he later earned his M.L.A. while he was serving as Development Director for the Center for the American Idea.
 Even while raising the money to keep an independent Catholic school in operation, he recently began doctoral studies in Humanities at Faulkner University.

 While a student at the University of Dallas, John charmed his biology lab TA, who became his bride sometime thereafter.
 Donna was raised in Arkansas and a parishioner and student of Immaculate Conception, North Little Rock.
 After attending UD, she immediately began taking on the responsibilities of wife and mother, while attending the University of Texas School of Medicine in Houston.
 She has worked for over 16 years as a psychiatrist, most recently serving the Memorial Hermann network of hospitals throughout Houston.